-- 1. Move the gearshift lever rearward into (+). - 2.
-Release the lever, and it will return to the M position.
+1. Move the gearshift lever rearward into (+).

+2. Release the lever, and it will return to the M position.
 The transmission will upshift.

-When selecting the appropriate gear in SST mode, the message center display on the instrument cluster will show the current selected gear you are in.
+When selecting the appropriate gear in SST mode, the instrument cluster will show the current selected gear you are in.